Case managers work with individuals and families to help them overcome hardship, and access social services and support.

 Progression and specialisations

-Experienced case managers may progress to other roles in their organisation such as:
+Experienced case managers may progress to jobs such as:

 - team leader or manager